Swelling of eyelids

 It is another common cause of eyelid swelling.
 Just like an injury to other parts of the body, an eye injury can have symptoms of pain, redness, and swollen eyelids.
 Although mild injury heals on its own, severe injury worsens with time.

 If the injury is due to harmful chemicals, it is an ocular emergence condition.
 So, immediate medical intervention is required in such cases.

 Bug or insect bite leads to swollen eyelids along with itching, redness, and watering.
 Visit your eye doctor if the swelling is accompanied by intense pain and other symptoms like headache, fever, and rashes in other parts of the body.

 Less common causes of eyelid swelling

 Preseptal cellulitis is the infection of the tissue around the outside of the eye.
-This is accompanied by pain, redness and fever.
+This is accompanied by pain, redness, and fever.
 It usually occurs in one eye and caused by a bacterial infection.
 It is less serious ocular tissue inflammation compared to orbital cellulitis.

 It is the infection of the tissue in and around the eye socket.
-Redness, bulging of eyeballs, and pain in ocular movement are seen along with swollen eyelids.
+Redness, bulging of eyeballs, and pain in the ocular movement are seen along with swollen eyelids.
 It occurs as a unilateral infection but can spread to other eyes as well if not treated.
 It is one of the ocular emergencies and requires immediate medical intervention.